rust-lang/rust/src/librustc_codegen_ssa/README.md

 The `debuginfo` folder has been left almost untouched by the splitting and is specific to LLVM.
 Only its high-level features have been traitified.

-The new `interfaces` folder has 1500 LOC only for trait definitions.
+The new `traits` folder has 1500 LOC only for trait definitions.
 Overall, the 27,000 LOC-sized old `rustc_codegen_llvm` code has been split into the new 18,500 LOC-sized new `rustc_codegen_llvm` and the 12,000 LOC-sized `rustc_codegen_ssa`.
 We can say that this refactoring allowed the reuse of approximately 10,000 LOC that would otherwise have had to be duplicated between the multiple backends of `rustc`.

 The refactored version of `rustc`'s backend introduced no regression over the test suite nor in performance benchmark, which is in coherence with the nature of the refactoring that used only compile-time parametricity (no trait objects).